COMPETITIVE GOVERNANCE

 Preamble: We, the American people, establish with this Constitutional Amendment, the CRA Social Contract in the form of the CRA Structure, as the rules for the land in which we citizens jointly have federal, state, and local government-ownership-sovereignty in order to establish the rule of law, repel foreign threats, establish save-havens for the world's oppressed people, tolerate the freedom of others, protect individual liberty, care for substantial unmet needs, recognize self-ownership, establish citizen obligations, permit freedom of contract, acknowledge individual property ownership, and allow for self, family, and competitive governance in a system of diversified authorities.

 This Amendment, CRA Article 1.
-Competitive Regulatory Agency (CRA) Structure, is a complete replacement for the US Constitution, every state Constitution, and creates distinct local Constitutions in America; this new Constitution creates three levels of government with one federal government, many state governments, and many local governments within each state.
+Competitive Regulatory Agency (CRA) Structure is a complete replacement for the US Constitution, every state Constitution, and creates distinct local Constitutions in America; this new Constitution creates three levels of government with one federal government, many state governments, and many local governments within each state.

 Once 75% of the states accept this new federal Constitutional Amendment under the current US Constitution Article 5 provisions, America, American states, and American localities are subject to this Constitutional Amendment.